Music by a young woman

 Besides, as H.E.R. states in an interview with SWAY, Focus is a song about “just being a young woman.[…] All women can relate.
 I was very vulnerable, very needy; I’m such a needy person, I think a lot of women are”.

-Eventually “Focus on me“ are three words you should sing to yourself, indeed.
+Eventually “Focus on me“ are three words you should sing definitely for yourself first, before begging for the attention of someone else.

 From Every Kind of Way, to Avenue and Focus, you can discover a girl passionately in love, physically and mentally.